Dtheme/DzwEventRouter/README-en.md

 ### Features

-- **Target-Action Event Registration**: Register responder chain events to a specified view using a non-delegation method with target-action registration.
+- **Target-action Event Registration**: Register responder chain events from child levels to a specified parent view using a non-delegation method with target-action registration.

 ## Installation

 Simply copy the `DzwEventRouter` files into your project.